Seanny123/seanaubin.github.io/content/post/2017-04-28-StackExchange-for-Open-Science.md

-title = "StackExchange for Open Science" subtitle = "Why it’s worth answering your own questions in public" date = "2017-04-28" categories = ["Stackexchange", "Academia", "Open Science", "Community"]
+title = "StackExchange for Open Science" subtitle = "Why it’s worth answering your own questions in public" date = "2017-04-28" categories = ["Academia", "Communities", "Software"]
 +++

 The next time you have to figure something out, to make sure you understand it, leave a question/answer pair on the [relevant StackExchange](https://stackexchange.com/sites#science-traffic).
 Why?
 I’LL TELL YOU WHY!